dragonlock2/MMv3/README.md

 ## Compiling CircuitPython

-The DS28E05 1-Wire EEPROM used on the MMv3.1 and before operates at overdrive speeds only.
+The DS28E05 1-Wire EEPROM operates at overdrive speeds only.
 Adding support involves compiling a patched version of CircuitPython.

 1. Follow these [instructions](https://learn.adafruit.com/building-circuitpython/introduction) to get your system set up for compilation.
 2. Follow these [instructions](https://learn.adafruit.com/building-circuitpython/build-circuitpython) to clone CircuitPython and do further setup but don't compile CircuitPython just yet.